vidit21srivastava/vidit21srivastava/README.md

 <br/>

-- :sparkles: I'm currently developing algorithm to aid robot learning and autonomy.
-- 💻 Exploring Quants and stuff these days...
+- 💻 Exploring Quants these days...
 - 📑 Open for project collaborations in the fields related to aerial robotics, AI/ML.

 <br/>